mowlai/hard-coding/README.md

 ### Clustering and k-Means

 There are two files, the K-Means Function is avaialble in clustering_lib.py , where as the plot for clustering is in Clustering.py

+### Can K-means go wrong

+Comments on this issue is available in the main.ipynb (end)